Kay Turner: Academic/public folklore work

 Kay Turner received her B.A. (with honors) in Literature and Philosophy from Douglass College of Rutgers University in 1971.
 In 1979/1990, she earned her MA/PhD, respectively, in folklore and anthropology from the University of Texas at Austin.
 Her dissertation project, "Mexican American Women's Home Altars: The Art of Relationship," was the first of its kind to give serious study to home altars and vernacular altars as an aesthetic form.
 The subsequent book project, Beautiful Necessity: The Art and Meaning of Women's Altars (1999), is the most widely read of all of her publications, which also include books on the pop star Madonna, lesbian love letters, Gertrude Stein and Alice B. Tolkas, and on Grimms' fairy tales queerly revealed.
 Her research focuses on women’s studies, queer studies, and folk and contemporary art.
-In particular, she introduced queer theory to fairy tale scholarship with Trangressive Tales: Queering the Grimms, edited with Pauline Greenhill (2012).
-Turner’s current book project is What a Witch: The Wise Woman in History, Folklore, and Popular Culture.
+In particular, she introduced queer theory to fairy tale scholarship with Transgressive Tales: Queering the Grimms, edited with Pauline Greenhill (2012).

 Her work in folklore and performance evolved from two foundational art and performance projects of the early 1970s: Lady-Unique-Inclination-of-the Night, a feminist spirituality collective and art journal she founded in 1975 and The Oral Tradition, a lesbian music and comedy group she founded in 1972.
 For much of her career Turner has experimented with combining folklore scholarship and queer performance in innovative ways.